matthieugomez/statar/README.md

 ======

 A tentative package for Stata users built on `data.table` for less intuitive commands.
+This is a beta version.
 Variable arguments accept character vectors and wildcards.
 They can be negated with "-"

 ````R
 # edo allows to use some stata commands.
 Abbreviations are allowed.